-Bioflavonoids, also known as Vitamin P, are water-soluble substances found in the pulp of fruits and vegetables along with Vitamin C. Known to many as accessory nutrients, bioflavonoids are not considered essential for all individuals, but may be required to facilitate optimal functioning.
-There is no Recommended Daily Allowance (RDA) for bioflavonoids, and though a tremendous amount of research has been conducted, no deficiency state has ever been observed in animals or humans.
+Bioflavonoids are also known as Vitamin P. They are water-soluble substances.
+In addition, they are found in the pulp of fruits and vegetables along with vitamin C. They are known to many as accessory nutrients.
+There is no Recommended Daily Allowance (RDA) for bioflavonoids.
+Likewise, no deficiency problems have ever been observed in animals or humans.

-Some experts will tell you that if you ingest the required amounts of vitamins you can forget about something as insignificant as an accessory nutrient.
-Think about it.
-If Ronnie Coleman blasted only the major muscle groups of his body and ignored his accessory exercises, would he have won Mr. Olympia?
+Some experts will tell you to ingest the required amounts of vitamins.
+In that case, you can forget about something as insignificant as an accessory nutrient.
+Let’s think about that.
+What if Arnold, or Ronnie Coleman, blasted only the major muscle groups?
+What if Arnold or Ronnie ignored accessory exercises?
+Could either man have won Mr. Olympia?
 Maybe, but probably not.

-The substances citrin, hesperidin, rutin, flavones and flavonol were renamed bioflavonoids after a recommendation was made in 1950 by the American Society of Biological Chemists and the American Institute of Nutrition.
-These substances were deemed unworthy of carrying a vitamin label, since a shortage of them in the diet did not lead to any overt symptoms or deficiency diseases.
+Citrin, hesperidin, rutin, flavones and flavonoids are the bioflavonoids.
+In 1950 the American Society of Biological Chemists and the American Institute of Nutrition named them.
+However these substances were thought to be unworthy of being a vitamin product.
+Further, this was because a shortage in the diet did not lead to any deficiency diseases.

-Experts who studied bioflavonoids found that individuals who included them in their diet exhibited:
+Individuals that included them in their diet exhibit:

 - Reduction of capillary fragility (bruising)